ergoplatform/ergodocs/docs/dev/protocol/nipopow/nipopow.md

 **What this means in practice is that different types of nodes and clients can download only those sections of the blocks they need – reducing the demands for storage, bandwidth, and CPU cycles.**

+One application of NIPoPoWs that we have described in a previous article deals with [logarithmic space mining](https://www.youtube.com/watch?v=s05ypkSC7gk).
+Logarithmic space mining allows for "light miners."
+Like light clients, light miners can bootstrap with block headers without downloading the whole blockchain.
+It is also possible to store just a few necessary blocks to verify the whole blockchain in a blockchain.
+This essentially eradicates the need for miners to store all of the blockchains.
+Integrating logarithmic space mining in Ergo is possible via velvet (soft) forks, therefore preventing the need for painful hard forks.

+Another application of NIPoPoWs was proposed in the first [ErgoHack](ergohack.md) by a team called SmartPools.
+SmartPools' proposal aims to increase the **Nakamoto Coefficient**, a metric for calculating the decentralisation of the given network.
+In our case, the proposal aims to increase the decentralisation of the Ergo Platform by bootstrapping mining entities with collateralised smart contracts.
+The purpose here is to provide returns for non-miner investors and prevent big GPU farms from taking control of the system.

+The most well-known example of NIPoPoWs is the implementation of the second layer blockchain.
+Second layers help interact with different blockchains by increasing scalability and creating private sidechains for enterprise-grade applications.
+Second layers create blockchains on top of the primary blockchain for different use cases.
+Because transactions can happen on these second layers without constant synchronous updates, we can lower the network load substantially by keeping everything on the main chain all the time.

+**The Ergo blockchain has supported NIPoPoWs since its genesis, yet their use cases are still in their infancy.
+We continue to develop this field of research with our partners at [IOHK](https://iohk.io/) and [EMURGO](https://emurgo.io/), and we expect their application to increase with continued contributions from the community developers.**